Molchad: History

-The village of Molchad has appeared in written sources as early as 1486 with the founding of the local Holy Trinity Church, which no longer stands, it was listed as part of the Slonim povet of the Grand Duchy of Lithuania.
+The village of Molchad has appeared in written sources as early as 1486 with the founding of the local Holy Trinity Church, which no longer stands, listed as part of the Slonim povet of the Grand Duchy of Lithuania.

-During the Russo-Polish War in 1654 the village was razed by Russian invaders but latter rebuilt.
+During the Russo-Polish War in 1654 the village was razed by Russian invaders but later rebuilt.

 Under the Russian Empire

 As a result of the third partition of Poland in 1795 Molchad became part of the Russian Empire.

-In 1879, the village suffered a large fire which destroyed most of the buildings in Molchad.
+In 1879, the village suffered a large fire which destroyed most of its buildings.

 In 1880, the St. Peter and Paul Church was completed.

 In 1884 a railway was built through the village connecting it to the nearby city of Brest.